-Prerequisite(s): ACC 211
+Prerequisite(s): ACC 211 3 lecture hours per week 3 credit hours

 ACC 290 - Co-op Education Experience in Accounting

 This course is an externship of approximately 180 hours in an accounting position with a local business or industry, with or without compensation.
 If an externship cannot be arranged, a term project on or off campus will be assigned.
 An elective may be substituted.
 This course is only open to matriculated students in the A.A.S.
 Accounting degree program.
 Students must arrange placement with the Division prior to enrolling in the course.
 Prerequisite(s): ACC 203, or the equivalent.
 Division approval required 180 contact hours